fabcotech/dappy-tools/README.md

 # beesjs
-Javascript library that retreives data from public distributed ledgers, and decodes whoich answer to reject or accept.
+Javascript library that retreives data from public distributed ledgers, and decides which answer to reject or accept.